nThriveAnalytics/coding-standards/README.md

 $var_live        = 'value1';
 ```

-Align array values or function parameters on new lines where the value or parameter count is more than three.
+Align array values for function parameters on new lines where the parameter count is greater than three.
+As a guiding principal, if a function requires greater than three parameters it may make sense to split the function into smaller methods.

 ```php
 function newFunction($parameter_one,$parameter_two,$parameter_three) {